 Do you need a great facilitator?

 Hello, I’m James Allen.
-I’ve facilitated over 100 workshops, meetings, focus groups, strategy sessions, teambuilding events and corporate offsites for a range of clients, from corporate household names to creative agencies and startups.
+I’ve facilitated hundreds of workshops, meetings, focus groups, strategy sessions, teambuilding events and corporate offsites for a range of clients, from corporate household names to creative agencies and startups.

 I called my company Creative Huddle because that’s my vision of a really successful facilitated session: team-based, high energy events that help people collaborate effectively by generating ideas, solving problems, sharing opinions and making decisions.
 People seem to like the name – Creative Huddle implies togetherness, trust and of course creativity.

 Everything is tailored to you: I’ll work closely with you to understand your team dynamics and the nuances of your project.

 If you’re planning a large event, requiring multiple facilitators, I can call on a network of trusted and experienced associates and manage their involvement too.